greg-js/arch-wiki-md-repo/wiki/_content/english/Dell XPS 13 (2015).md

 ```

+Refer to `man libinput` for more configurable options (for eg. NaturalScrolling, MiddleEmulation).

 ### Powersaving

-With kernel 4.1 and [tlp](https://www.archlinux.org/packages/?name=tlp), the idle power usage is reduced to ~3.5 W with the following [kernel parameters](/index.php/Kernel_parameters "Kernel parameters"):
+With kernel 4.5.4 and [tlp](https://www.archlinux.org/packages/?name=tlp), the idle power usage can reach ~2.3 W with the following [kernel parameters](/index.php/Kernel_parameters "Kernel parameters"):

 ```
-pcie_aspm=force i915.enable_fbc=1 i915.enable_rc6=7
+pcie_aspm=force i915.enable_fbc=1

 ```

-At least since kernel 4.3.3 the flickering caused by `i915.enable_fbc=1` seems to have been fixed, and freezes happen significantly less often.
-However, heavy flickering may still occur with external monitors.

-Additionally, [powertop](/index.php/Powertop "Powertop") may also be employed to tweak the performance and monitor power consumption.
+Additionally, [powertop](/index.php/Powertop "Powertop") may also be employed to tweak performance and monitor power consumption.

 **Note:**

-*   Enabling PSR support, via `i915.enable_psr=1`, will further reduce idle power usage to ~2.6 W. As of kernel version 4.3.3 it still causes occasional flickering but no longer so much as to be unusable.
+*   With kernel 4.6+, frame-buffer compression (FBC) and panel self-refresh (PSR) are enabled by default, so `i915.enable_fbc` and `i915.enable_psr` are no longer needed.
+However, PSR still causes the display to briefly flicker at times; a patch is available to fix this[[6]](https://bugs.freedesktop.org/show_bug.cgi?id=95176#c14), but until it's merged you may want to disable PSR by adding `i915.enable_psr=0` to your kernel parameters if it bothers you.
-*   `i915.lvds_downclock=1` for lvds_downclock is no longer needed.
-From the MacBook page: "there's a new auto-downclock for eDP panels in recent kernels and it's enabled by default if available, so don't use - recommendation from irc #intel-gfx").
+*   `i915.lvds_downclock=1` for LVDS downclock is no longer needed.
+According to irc #intel-gfx, "there's a new auto-downclock for eDP panels in recent kernels and it's enabled by default if available, so don't use."

 ### Calibrated ICC profile for QHD+ models